Anxiety effectively treated with exercise

 Through drawing of lots, participants were assigned to group exercise sessions, either moderate or strenuous, for 12 weeks.
 The results show that their anxiety symptoms were significantly alleviated even when the anxiety was a chronic condition, compared with a control group who received advice on physical activity according to public health recommendations.

 Most individuals in the treatment groups went from a baseline level of moderate to high anxiety to a low anxiety level after the 12-week program.
 For those who exercised at relatively low intensity, the chance of improvement in terms of anxiety symptoms rose by a factor of 3.62.
 The corresponding factor for those who exercised at higher intensity was 4.88.
-Participants had no knowledge of the physical training or counseling people outside their own group were receiving.
+Participants had no knowledge of the physical training or counselling people outside their own group were receiving.

 “There was a significant intensity trend for improvement — that is, the more intensely they exercised, the more their anxiety symptoms improved,” states Malin Henriksson, doctoral student at Sahlgrenska Academy at the University of Gothenburg, specialist in general medicine in the Halland Region, and the study's first author.